BA (Hons) Computer Arts

 Qualification Type Grade Requirements Essential Subjects

-Higher (standard entry) ABBB Art or Photography or Graphic Communication or Production Design.
-An online portfolio is also required.
+Higher (standard entry) ABBB Art or Photography or Graphic Communication or Production Design at grade C. An online portfolio is also required.

 Higher (minimum entry) We may make you an offer at the minimum entry grades if you meet the criteria.
 Find out if you're eligible for minimum entry (see below).
-ABB Art or Photography or Graphic Communication or Production Design.
-An online portfolio is also required.
+ABB Art or Photography or Graphic Communication or Production Design at grade C. An online portfolio is also required.

 A-Level BCC Art or Graphic Design or Design and Technology: Production Design